 Taking those first steps on your travel writing journey feels scary.
 But once you do, you’ll learn it’s not so scary, after all.
 And if you don’t even try, you’ll never know if you could have made it.

-Our Travel Writing and Marketing Master Class in April is for beginning and intermediate-level travel writers.
-We’ll be opening registration December 27th.
+Our Complete Travel Writing and Marketing Master Class is for beginning and intermediate-level travel writers.

 Roy Stevenson is a professional travel writer and the author of www.PitchTravelWrite.com.
 Over the past ten years, he’s had more than 1000 articles published in 200 magazines, trade and specialty journals, in-flights, on-boards, blogs and websites and has traveled on assignment around the U.S. and to dozens of international destinations.